More hospitals are offering types of care that give women the chance to have a positive, ongoing relationship with health professionals.

 With this option, you’ll become familiar with the midwives during your pregnancy, labour and birth, even if your birth plans change – for example, you have a caesarean.
 The big benefit of this is that you’re able to develop a relationship with a midwife or midwives who you will know at your labour and birth and after baby is born.
 This is known as ‘continuity of care’.

-Other benefits for women and their baby include higher breastfeeding success and fewer birth interventions.
+Other benefits for women and their babies include higher breastfeeding success and fewer birth interventions.

 Team midwifery care